cryptobook/Errata/README.md

 p.
 14, Example 1.24 (3).
 Add the following line before the SageMath commands:
 `from sage.crypto.boolean_function import BooleanFunction`

 p.
+15, SageMath code in Example 1.26.
+Starting from version 9.0, SageMath is running on top of Python 3 and the behavior of print has changed.
+Basically, you need to add parentheses, and for example write `print(n)` instead of `print n`.
+This applies to several code examples in this book.
+`print(binomial(15,n), end=" ")`

+p.
+50, First line: addition is done modulo 2<sup>l</sup>.

+p.
 145, Beginning of Chapter 7.5.
 Add:
 SHA-384 and SHA-512 use an internal state of 512 bits (eight 64-bit words).